Ford's Electric Fleet: Exploring Vehicle Options And Innovations

 Frequently asked questions

-As of 2023, Ford has three fully electric vehicle models in its lineup: the Mustang Mach-E, the F-150 Lightning, and the E-Transit.
+Ford currently has three all-electric vehicles: the Mustang Mach-E SUV, the F-150 Lightning, and the E-Transit van.

 Written by